 In fact, in 45 days after the process start, the local police will do a random visit at the applicant home address to check if the person actually lives at the declared address.
 Following a successful check, the process will be finalized through a so-called “tacit consent procedure”.

 Benefits of registering the local residency in Italy

 While being a mandatory requirement, foreigners with registered residency in Italy also offers several benefits:

 - Access to more advantagueous rates when opening a bank account;

 - Apply for a long-term enrolment into the Italian Health System;

 - Possibility to buy a car and/or to convert a foreign driving license into a local one;

 - Dedicated permits to drive into traffic restricted areas (ZTL – Limited Traffic Zone)

 - Dedicated offers for utility bills.

 These are only some of the few advantages that will allow foreigners to actively take part in the Italian day to day life.

 Accumulating years spent as an Italian resident will contribute to the right to avail further immigration procedures, such as the long-term resident permits or Italian citizenship.

 Mind the deadlines

 Each time non-EU citizens renew their residence permit, they must also go to Ufficio Anagrafe to renew the declaration of habitual residence within 60 days from said renewal.
 In default of this, the Anagrafe will delete the residency registration.

 Residency registration in Italy implies relevant tax obligations and benefits.
 If you are looking for further information, have a look at how we can support you in filing an Italian Tax Declaration and in many other tax services.

 The Italian Identity card

 The Italian Identity Card cannot be used abroad as an identification document by foreign nationals.
 It is advisable to always bring a passport with travelling internationally, along with their own national alternative ID.

-Applicants must apply for the Italian Identity card in person at the Town Hall of the registered residency.
+Applicants must apply for the Italian ID card in person at the Town Hall of the registered residency.
 Applicants must:

 - Submit their biometrics at the time of application;